xmouyang/Cosmo/README.md

     python3 single_main_ce.py --modality skeleton --batch_size 16 --label_rate 5 --learning_rate 0.001
     ```

- * Note: For the CPC baseline on the IMU data, please refer to <a href="https://github.com/harkash/contrastive-predictive-coding-for-har">this repo<\a>.
+ * Note: For the CPC baseline on the IMU data, please refer to <a href="https://github.com/harkash/contrastive-predictive-coding-for-har">this repo</a>.

     ---

 # Repositories utilized in this project
-This project is based on the supervised contrastive learning implementations detailed in the following repositories:
+This project is based on the implementations of supervised contrastive learning and contrastive multi-view learning detailed in the following repositories:
-<a href="https://github.com/HobbitLong/SupContrast">SupContrast<\a> and <a href="https://github.com/HobbitLong/CMC">CMC<\a>.
-They were very useful for this project.
+<a href="https://github.com/HobbitLong/SupContrast">SupContrast</a> and <a href="https://github.com/HobbitLong/CMC">CMC</a>.
+They are very useful for this project.

 # Citation